George Hires: Early life and education

 Hires was born in Elsinboro Township, New Jersey on January 26, 1835.
 He attended the common schools and the Friends' School and received commercial training.
 He engaged in mercantile and manufacturing pursuits.

 Political career

 He was sheriff of Salem County from 1867 to 1869, and was a member of the New Jersey Senate from 1881 to 1884.

 Congress

 Hires was elected as a Republican to the Forty-ninth and Fiftieth Congresses, serving in office from March 4, 1885 – March 3, 1889, but was not a candidate for renomination in 1888 to the 51st Congress.

 Later career

 After leaving Congress, he resumed mercantile pursuits, and also engaged in banking.
 He was a delegate to the State constitutional convention in 1894 and a delegate to the 1896 Republican National Convention.
 He was a member of the Republican State committee for twelve years.

+Death and burial

 Hires died in Atlantic City, New Jersey on February 16, 1911, and was interred in the First Presbyterian Cemetery in Salem, New Jersey.